Thinkgraser/VMUMC/README.md

 - btn  padding for a button, add btn-color to give button color
 - form-floating  css to add label into input box
 - form-control  padding and sets heights of input
--   A lot of classes will have a -lg or -md or -sm in them, this only enables them when they are over the width for that media query -lg: max-width: 992px, -md: max-width: 768px, -sm: max-width: 576px; if a col has a -lg -md or -sm it will colapse down fromm multiple columns per row into a single column per row at that media query.
+-   A lot of classes will have a -lg or -md or -sm in them, this only enables them when they are over the width for that media query -lg: max-width: 992px, -md: max-width: 768px, -sm: max-width: 576px; if a col has a -lg -md or -sm it will colapse down from multiple columns per row into a single column per row at that media query.